Mental Health in Young People research initiative

 As a research-intensive University, Bristol is well placed to develop evidence-based strategies to support student mental health and wellbeing.
-With a network of academics from different backgrounds, and with strong Students Union representation, the Mental Health in Young People research initiative will bring together experts in mental health and wellbeing to deliver high quality research in this area.
+With a network of academics from different backgrounds, and with strong Students Union representation, the Mental Health in Young People research initiative brings together experts in mental health and wellbeing to deliver high quality research in this area.

 Elizabeth Blackwell Institute shares the University-wide commitment to the work, with the initiative reflecting the cross-disciplinary and whole-University nature of the challenges and issues to be addressed.
-Experts in multi-disciplinary research, Elizabeth Blackwell Institute will bring together researchers from different disciplines, facilitating meetings and workshops to tackle this issue head on.
+Experts in multi-disciplinary research, Elizabeth Blackwell Institute brings together researchers from different disciplines, facilitating meetings and workshops to tackle this issue head on.